anthonycroft/stockmaster/README.md

 # stockmaster
-This project was part of our Front-End development Bootcamp.
+This project was part of our Front-End Development Bootcamp.
 This was a group project, where we learnt how to use gitHub and Git for projects when we work within a team.
 We had the following requirements:
 - Use Bootstrap.